Miczu/Noita-Twitch-Integration/README.md

 ## A Shoutout to Soler

-Thanks Soler for taking care of Twitch Integration for so long, best wishesh to you and good luck with your future project.
+Thanks Soler for taking care of Twitch Integration for so long, best wishesh to you and good luck with your future projects.